Pogrom: History of anti-Jewish pogroms

-Russian Empire
+Pogroms in the Russian Empire

 The Russian Empire, which previously had very few Jews, acquired territories in the Russian Partition that contained large Jewish populations, during the military partitions of Poland in 1772, 1793 and 1795.
 In conquered territories, a new political entity called the Pale of Settlement was formed in 1791 by Catherine the Great.
 Most Jews from the former Commonwealth were allowed to reside only within the Pale, including families expelled by royal decree from St. Petersburg, Moscow and other large Russian cities.
 The 1821 Odessa pogroms marked the beginning of the 19th century pogroms in Tsarist Russia; there were four more such pogroms in Odessa before the end of the century.
 Following the assassination of Alexander II in 1881 by Narodnaya Volya, anti-Jewish events turned into a wave of over 200 pogroms by their modern definition, which lasted for several years.
 Jewish self-governing Kehillah were abolished by Tsar Nicholas I in 1844.

+There is some disagreement about the level of planning from the Tsarist authorities and the motives for the attacks.

 The first in 20th-century Russia was the Kishinev pogrom of 1903 in which 49 Jews were killed, hundreds wounded, 700 homes destroyed and 600 businesses pillaged.
 In the same year, pogroms took place in Gomel (Belarus), Smela, Feodosiya and Melitopol (Ukraine).
 Extreme savagery was typified by mutilations of the wounded.
 They were followed by the Zhitomir pogrom (with 29 killed), and the Kiev pogrom of October 1905 resulting in a massacre of approximately 100 Jews.
 In three years between 1903 and 1906, about 660 pogroms were recorded in Ukraine and Bessarabia; half a dozen more in Belorussia, carried out with the Russian government's complicity, but no anti-Jewish pogroms were recorded in Poland.
 At about that time, the Jewish Labor Bund began organizing armed self-defense units ready to shoot back, and the pogroms subsided for a number of years.
 According to professor Colin Tatz, between 1881 and 1920 there were 1,326 pogroms in Ukraine (see: Southwestern Krai parts of the Pale) which took the lives of 70,000 to 250,000 civilian Jews, leaving half a million homeless.
 This violence across Eastern Europe prompted a wave of Jewish migration westward that totaled about 2.5 million people.